BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKExpNegativeImage.md

 ## Description

-filter_data.detail_desc=Every output pixel is equal to std::exp(-K.x ). where x is the intensity of the homologous input pixel, and K is a user-provided constant.
+Every output pixel is equal to std::exp(-K.x ). where x is the intensity of the homologous input pixel, and K is a user-provided constant.

 ## Parameters